 The institution of slavery found itself abolished whilst the Civil War was still raging, with President Abraham Lincoln

 issuing the Emancipation Doctrine in 1863.
 However, it wasn't until the war's end that this actually became a reality with the Southern Confederate states' surrender.

-Again, using the information on the pages above, and the article on the right, construct a timeline of Reconstruction 1865-1903 and then answer Qs 1+2 on page 21.
+- Using the information on the pages above, construct a timeline of Reconstruction 1865-1903, then answer Q 1 on page 21

 Protest IV - Political campaigning - Civil Rights

 The goals of the civil rights movements of the 1950s and 1960s were to challenge the power structures and racist legislation that had emerged out of Reconstruction following the Civil War.
 On this much people agreed.
 How they were to achieve this however caused great disagreement.
 On one side, there was a belief that non-violence, as had been used by Mohatma Gandhi in India, was the only way to get the establishment on side and passing sympathetic legislation.
 On the other, there was the conviction that only violence could meet the violence the African American community faced - something which was central to Malcolm X + the Nation of Islam's message of self defence.
 First of all, we need to look at how non-violence worked as a protest...

 Read the text on the left and answer qs 2 + 3 p25